Your information. Your Rights. Our Responsibility.

 - We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.

 We can change the terms of this notice, and the changes will apply to all information that we have about you.
 The new notice will be available upon request, in our office, or on our website.The effective date of the notice is stated on the first page of this notice.

 This Notice of Privacy Practices covers all of our programs.

 All employees, volunteers, students, contracted staff, vendors, and independent health care professionals who treat or care for patients of AUTHORACARE COLLECTIVE at all sites and locations will follow the terms of this notice.
 In addition, these persons, entities, sites and locations may share medical information with each other for your treatment or AUTHORACARE COLLECTIVE operations purposes and other purposes described in this notice.
 The independent health care professionals, who provide care at AUTHORACARE COLLECTIVE and have agreed to follow the terms of this notice, are not employees or agents of AUTHORACARE COLLECTIVE and AUTHORACARE COLLECTIVE is not responsible for how they fulfill their professional responsibilities.

-AUTHORACARE COLLECTIVE contact person for all issues regarding patient privacy and your rights under the Federal privacy standards is the Privacy Officer, AUTHORACARE COLLECTIVE, 2500 Summit Avenue, Greensboro, NC 27405, 336.621.2500, [email protected], www.authoracare.org.
-If you have any questions about this notice, please contact the Privacy Officer.
+AUTHORACARE COLLECTIVE contact person for all issues regarding patient privacy and your rights under the Federal privacy standards is the Compliance Officer, AUTHORACARE COLLECTIVE, 2500 Summit Avenue, Greensboro, NC 27405, 336.621.2500, [email protected], www.authoracare.org.
+If you have any questions about this notice, please contact the Compliance Officer.